shunsukeaihara/go-leveldb-objectstorage/README.md

 # (WIP)go-leveldb-objectstorage
-Readonly leveldb wrapper saved in object storage for golang
+Readonly wrapper for leveldb saved in object storage with cache for golang

 Now only supports AWS S3 Object Storage.